 Greater Invisibility- This talent will be valuable for mitigating damage in raids, and is more proactive.
 Lets us absorb really dangerous mechanics without having to move, removes one debuff, and is the best talent to use once you know you won't get randomly gimped during a fight due to damage.
 I'd say this is the best overall if you know what mechanics there are that you can use this for to mitigate damage.

 Cauterize- This is an upgrade from the previous iteration of Cauterize in Cataclysm, where you’d die without receiving heals.
 This talent is very good for learning encounters and is better for reactive damage situations in general.
 However, if you take damage equal to double your given health, you die instead of being brought back to life.

 Cold Snap- Provides a second ice block and heals for 30%, which is really nifty for avoiding debuffs being applied to you if timed properly.
 Resets Ice block, Dragon's Breath, and Frost Nova, so in this senes it can be a dps gain if you can fit in a second Dragon's Breath during AoE situations.

 Tier 5 (Level 75)

 Living Bomb- A DoT that lasts for 12 seconds, has a 1-second GCD regardless of Haste, and once it reaches its final tick, deals explosion damage to all enemies within 10 yards in addition to the tick occurring at 0 seconds.
 If you refresh it between the second to last tick and penultimate tick, it replicates the explosion effect, so should be refreshed before it falls off.
 LB can be put on three total targets.
-Currently the best bomb single-target, as well as on up to 3 spread out enemies for multi-dotting.
 For every additional tick reached with Haste, the explosions damage is increased by 25%.
 Currently the best option for non-single target situations.